danikiyasseh/CLOPS/README.md

 ## Pre-processing

-In order to pre-process the datasets appropriately for CLOPS and the downstream supervised tasks, please refer to the following repository: https://github.com/danikiyasseh/loading-physiological-data
+In order to pre-process the datasets appropriately for CLOPS, please refer to the following repository: https://github.com/danikiyasseh/loading-physiological-data

 # Training